NeuroML/Documentation/CONTRIBUTING.md

 ## Building docs locally

-The documentation currently uses Sphinx.
+The documentation currently uses [Jupyter-book](https://jupyterbook.org/).
-To build the documentation locally, for example, to test before opening Pull Requests, a virtual environment can be used:
+To build the documentation locally, to test before opening Pull Requests for example, a virtual environment can be used:

   # Create a new virtual environment
   $ python3 -m venv ./.venv